artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 6. Hector returns to Troy; Diomedes and Glaucus become friends
 7. Ajax and Hector to a draw; the Acheaens build a wall
 8. Zeus turns the tide; the Trojans camp outside their walls
-9. Agamemnon despairs; The Embassy to Achilles fails
+9. Agamemnon despairs; the embassy to Achilles fails
 10. Odysseus and Ajax maraud through the Night
 11. Agamemnon and others are injured; Nestor's plea to Patroclus
 12. The Trojans storm the rampart